|Std. Power||Not Available|

 New Galley Design!

-The GT54 has a galley "up" which is traditional in this size of convertible, but there similarities with the past end.
+The GT54 has a galley "up" which is traditional in this size of convertible, but there are similarities with the past end.
 Hatteras has designed a strikingly new convertible galley by getting rid of the "dead-end" alley and in its place creating an island.
 This does several things at once: it allows the galley to be accessed from two sides, not just one, and it creates more galley deck space so that two people can easily work and get around each other.

-Because outboard galley deck space is not extended all the way to the port side of the deckhouse as it in conventional designs, there is actually more counter space in this new layout.
+Because outboard galley deck space is not extended all the way to the port side of the deckhouse as it is in conventional designs, there is actually more counter space in this new layout.
 Hatteras tells us that the layout is a hit with women, but men like it, too.

 The salon of the GT54 shows the open feeling that is created by eliminating the "dead end alley" in the galley and replacing it with an island.
 Place two stools there and a bar is created.

-The salon has the typical L-shaped sofa which makes into a bed and also has storage under.
+The salon has the typical L-shaped sofa which makes into a bed and also has storage underneath.
 It is a tried-and-true design that has never been improved upon.
 A coffee table comes standard with storage inside.
 But like the galley, the salon area also appears to be opened up and even if it is only an optical illusion, it is a good thing.
 The standard entertainment center and credenza is to starboard.

 Hatteras has taken a page from megayacht design and disperses its air conditioning over valances port and starboard and has eliminated the ugly grates from which cold air blasted in the old days.